Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Deceleration-to-Stop Behavior Analysis

 \subsection{Identification of Decelerating-to-Stop Cases}

 To identify car-following episodes from both the PHX and WOMD datasets, we applied consistent extraction criteria to ensure a fair comparison.
 Specifically, we extracted car-following episodes with a minimum duration of 10 seconds, taking into account the 20-second maximum trajectory length available in the WOMD dataset.
 We limited the maximum distance between vehicles during the car-following to 50 meters and excluded the car-following episodes where the following vehicle's maximum speed during the episode did not exceed 3 $m/s$.
-This process yielded 143 car-following episodes from the PHX dataset and 47,826 pairs from the WOMD dataset.
-Among these, 16 pairs in PHX and 4,198 pairs in WOMD involved Waymo as the following vehicle.
+This process yielded 143 car-following episodes from the PHX dataset and 47{,}826 pairs from the WOMD dataset.
+Among these, the WOMD scenarios contain 4{,}198 episodes where the following vehicle is flagged as the self-driving car (SDC) in WOMD metadata, whereas all ego vehicles in the PHX dataset correspond to the driverless ride-hail service described in Section~\ref{sec:phx_data}.